Does Aging Change Blood Glucose Levels?

 • Immune dysfunction

 Increased blood glucose damages the inner lining of blood vessels.
 Your heart must pump harder to overcome the increased resistance that narrowed and scarred blood vessels impose.
-Increased friction along blood vessel walls can also increase the risk of blood clots.
 Blood vessel damage secondary to high blood glucose levels affects people of all ages, but the risk of cardiovascular disease from high blood glucose is much higher in older adults.3

-As insulin resistance progresses, it can lead to metabolic syndrome, nonalcoholic fatty liver disease, high blood pressure, abnormal blood lipids, and type 2 diabetes mellitus.22 Of these, the most common consequence of uncontrolled blood sugar and insulin resistance is type 2 diabetes.
-Insulin resistance is thought to precede type 2 diabetes by about 10 to 15 years.23 This lead time is the ideal opportunity to identify whether you are at increased risk for type 2 diabetes and make any lifestyle changes you can to decrease that risk.
+As insulin resistance progresses, it can lead to metabolic syndrome, a list of risk factors that can contribute to cardiovascular disease and type 2 diabetes.20 Of these, the most common consequence of uncontrolled blood sugar and insulin resistance is type 2 diabetes.
+However, if you’re at increased risk for type 2 diabetes, it’s possible to make lifestyle changes to decrease that risk.
 Read more about the many benefits of having stable blood sugar

 Does Gender Make a Difference?

-• Men had a 3.0mg/dL higher fasting glucose than women had until age 73 years
+• Men had a 3.0mg/dL higher fasting blood sugar levels than women had until age 73 years.

-• Fasting glucose levels between 80 and 94 mg/dL were associated with the lowest mortality, regardless of age and sex
+• Lower blood sugar levels between 80 and 94 mg/dL were associated with the lowest mortality, regardless of age and sex.

 Manage Your Weight